evgeny-gridasov/openvpn-otp/README.md

 Compatible with Google Authenticator software token or software/hardware based OTP tokens.

 Compile and install openvpn-otp.so file to your OpenVPN plugins directory (usually /usr/lib/openvpn or /usr/lib64/openvpn/plugins).

+To bootstrap autotools (generate configure and Makefiles):

+    ./autogen.sh

+Build and install with:

+    ./configure --prefix=/usr
+    make install

+The default install location (PREFIX/LIB/openvpn) can be changed by passing the directory with --with-openvpn-plugin-dir to ./configure:

+    ./configure --with-openvpn-plugin-dir=/plugin/dir

 Add the following lines to your server config:

     # use otp passwords